Your GCSE Maths AQA Exam Explained with Deb Friis

 Secondly, make sure that you annotate on diagrams, and you write notes saying what you’re doing at each step.

-Make sure that you’re always writing down the calculations that you keep key into your calculator and then always go back and check the question at the end to see that you have answered it fully.
+Always make sure you write down the calculations; then, go back and check the question to ensure you’ve answered it fully.
 You’ve added it to the correct number of decimal places, and you fully simplified.

-1. Revise little and often as much as possible, but only a little bit.
-At a time
+1. To begin with, revise little and often as much as possible, but only a little bit at a time.

-2. Test yourself on key facts and make sure that you know these thoroughly.
+2. Next, test yourself on key facts and make sure that you know them thoroughly.

-3. Practice questions, mark them and then get help with anything you don’t understand.
+3. Then, practise questions, mark them and then get help with anything you don’t understand.

-5. Start to do exam papers closer to your exam under exam conditions so that you get used to being an stressful situation and you don’t find it so stressful when you get to your final exam.
+5. Finally, start doing exam papers closer to your exam under exam conditions so that you get used to being an stressful situation – and don’t find it as stressful when you sit the final exam.

 Good luck!